jdenalil/jdenalil.github.io/README.md

  - Google/Deepmind
  - Tesla

-Important and Interesting Areas
+My Research Areas
  - Reinforcement Learning
  - Meta Learning
  - Generalization
  - Natural Language Processing

-**Most important and interesting problems to solve**
+**Ponder Robotics**
+ - Foundational Model-Based Meta Learning Research for Sim2Real
+ - Similar concept to CuriousAI

+**Most Interesting Fields in the World Today**

- Intelligence and conciousness - (Comp Sci, Neuroscience)
+ Computation and Technology - (Engineers, Researchers)
-  - What is it and how do we create it?
+  - How do we create systems that improve human life?
+     - AI, Consumer Tech, ect.
+  - How do we reduce existential risk to humans?
+     - Space Travel, Medical, Sustainability

- Nature of our universe - (Physics)
+ Nature of our universe - (Physicists)
-  - Why is there anything at all?
-  - Theory of everything - Unifying force theory

- Space travel - (Engineering)
-  - How to make our civilization multiplanetary
+  - How do we answer fundamental questions about the nature of out universe?

- Government - (Psychology, Political Science, Economics)
+ Government - (Politicians, Economists)
-  - How to properly run a society
+  - How do we run a efficient society that rewards acheivement but maintains equality?